Travis d'Arnaud Player Props: Braves vs. Athletics

 Travis d'Arnaud At The Plate

-- d'Arnaud is batting .317 with four doubles, a home run and a walk.
+- d'Arnaud is hitting .317 with four doubles, a home run and a walk.

-- d'Arnaud has picked up a hit in 12 of 16 games this season, with multiple hits four times.
+- In 75.0% of his 16 games this season, d'Arnaud has picked up at least one hit.
+He's also had four multi-hit games.

 - In six games this season (37.5%), d'Arnaud has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once four times this season (25.0%), including one multi-run game.
+- He has scored at least once four times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.